Omaha, NE CAM Reconciliation Guide

 Market Context

-Omaha's stable, diversified economy anchored by Fortune 500 headquarters provides consistent commercial real estate demand.
-Annual property assessment creates predictable but frequent CAM tax reconciliation activity, and the cross-state metro with Council Bluffs requires managing two different Iowa and Nebraska assessment regimes.
+Omaha's stable, diversified economy and Fortune 500 headquarters provide consistent commercial real estate demand.
+Annual property assessment creates frequent CAM tax reconciliation activity.
+The cross-state metro with Council Bluffs requires managing both Iowa and Nebraska assessment regimes.

 Reconcile Omaha, NE Properties